 Once considered the ‘gem’ of Asia, Phnom Penh has overcome the dark years of civil war and sprung back to life.
 Located on the banks of the Mekong River (and accessible by speedboat from Vietnam), the nation’s energetic capital is noted for its beautiful colonial architecture and historic sites.
 Despite the usual hustle and bustle of a capital city, Phnom Penh

 retains an old-world charm and tranquil atmosphere, with stilted villages lining the riverfront and local markets.
 Prominent city landmarks include the Royal Palace, Silver Pagoda, and Wat Phnom, whilst the Toul Sleng Genocide Museum and the infamous Killing Fields provide an insight into the country’s tragic history, during Pol Pots reign of terror.

 3) Bayon Temple

 Also known as the Temple of Many faces (no we're not in Westeros) it was built at the end of the 12th century.
 It is a mountain temple built to represent Mount Meru, the centre of the universe in Hindu cosmology.
 What's so special about it?
-Well this temple is very unique because of over 200 massive stone faces looking in all direction.
-In all, there are more than 11,000 carved figures over 1.2km of wall.
+Well, this temple is very unique because of over 200 massive stone faces looking in all directions.
+In all, there are more than 11,000 carved figures over 1.2km of the wall.